bestguy/sveltestrap/Readme.md

 ## Bootstrap 4 components for Svelte v3

-**Work in progress, check back soon - PRs are welcome!**

-The philosophy of this library is to provide all Bootstrap 4 components for a [Svelte](https://svelte.dev) app, without needing to use Bootstrap component classes or needing to include Bootstrap's JavaScript.
+The philosophy of this library is to provide all Bootstrap 4 components for a [Svelte](https://svelte.dev) app, without needing to directly use Bootstrap component classes or needing to include Bootstrap's JavaScript.

-However, to make using Bootstrap themes easier, this library does _not_ embed Bootstrap styles directly and you will need to include Bootstrap 4 CSS in your page.
+However, to make using Bootstrap themes easier, this library does _not_ embed Bootstrap styles directly and you will need to include Bootstrap 4 CSS in your page  (see 'Usage' below).

-The component names and interface are inspired by the [reactstrap](https://reactstrap.github.io) library for React.
+The component names and props interface are inspired by the [reactstrap](https://reactstrap.github.io) library for React.

 [Demo page](https://sveltestrap.js.org/)